carmelBar24/Foody/README.md

 <i>A Study App using <a href="https://flutter.dev/">Flutter 💕</a> & <a href="https://firebase.google.com/">Firebase 🔥</a>  </i>
 <br><br>

-## About the App 🧠
+## About the App 🌶️

-  - Brain Boost is a App to view summaries and optimize learning with tracking if you want 🤤!
+  - Foody is a Food Blog where you can view recipes 🤤!

-  - Login or SignUp using any account (P.S.
-Your credentials are safe!) 🤩 and this will lead you to the feed page.
+  - Login as guest or SignUp 🤩 and this will lead you to the feed page.

-  - You can also check tasks as done 😎 and you can view the pdf files wherever you want 😍.
+  - As a registered user you can see additional information that is not visible to guests😎.

-  - All the data is stored in Firebase 🔥.
+  - All the data is stored in MySQL 🔥.
 Because of real-time database you'll get the latest summaries 🧠.

-  - Future development 🥳 :downloading files and notes screen 🤗.
+  - Future development: Sign in from Google/Facebook 🤗.

-## Screens 😍
+## Pages 😍
 <p align="center">
 <img src="AppScreensAndPoster/home.png" height="400"/><img src="AppScreensAndPoster/login.png" height="400" hspace="20"/><img src="AppScreensAndPoster/register.png" height="400" /><br><br>
 <img src="AppScreensAndPoster/workbench.png" height="400"/><img src="AppScreensAndPoster/autumata.png" height="400"hspace="20"/><img src="AppScreensAndPoster/tasks.png" height="400" />